DP-3T/dp3t-sdk-backend/dpppt-backend-sdk/dpppt-backend-sdk-ws/src/main/java/org/dpppt/backend/sdk/ws/insertmanager/README.md

 }
 ```

 This looks for a property, either supplied via a `application.properties` file, or via `java` arguments (e.g. `java -D w.app.gaen.ioslegacy`) and constructs and inserts the respective filter bean into the filter chain.
+For further `SpringBoot` `Conditional` annotations have a look at ["Spring Boot Conditionals"](https://reflectoring.io/spring-boot-conditionals/)

 Encapsulating the logic into smaller pieces of code, should allow for easier and better reviews of the respective filters.
 Further, for each filter an extensive documentation can be provided, without cluttering the code with too many comments.